code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/cs-principles-facilitatornew.md

 **Summer 2017 Facilitator Training**

-Accepted facilitators attend an all expense paid trip to one Code.org TeacherCon event (locations TBD), participating in sessions alongside new teachers.
+Accepted facilitators attend an all expense paid trip to one Code.org TeacherCon event (locations TBD).

 - TeacherCon 1 - Sunday 6/18 to Friday 6/23
 - TeacherCon 2 - Sunday 7/16 to Friday 7/21